Overview of AJWS

 Required Qualifications:

-- Highly organized, with the proven ability to work independently, and to effectively support the team coordination of in-country colleagues working across various geographies and time zones;
+- Highly organized, with excellent follow-through, keen attention to detail, ability to manage multiple complex tasks, and proven ability to work independently as well as with a team, and effectively support the coordination of teams working across different geographies and timezones;

-- Proficiency and interest in working with budgets, databases and with Microsoft Outlook, Word and Excel as well as aptitude to learn grants management databases such as foundationConnect and budgeting software such as Abila MIP;
+- Proficiency in Microsoft Outlook, Word, Powerpoint, and Excel; some experience and interest in working with budgets and databases, and aptitude to learn grants management databases and budgeting software such as Abila MIP;

 - Strong interpersonal, teamwork and communication skills;